 We rely on a combination of patent, copyright, trademark and trade secret laws and confidentiality agreements to protect our intellectual property rights, including entering into invention assignment agreements with our employees in the ordinary course of their employment.
-As of June 30, 2023, we have rights to: nine (9) issued U.S. utility patents, which will expire between Dec.
-24, 2034, and Oct.
-23, 2038, assuming all required fees are paid; one (1) issued U.S. design patent; eight (8) pending U.S. patent applications, six (6) issued and active foreign patents and ten (10) pending foreign and WIPO-PCT patent applications.
+As of November 6, 2023, we have 11 issued U.S. patents, 8 pending U.S. patent applications, 7 issued foreign (non-U.S.) patents, and 10 pending foreign (non-U.S.) patent applications.
+As of November 14, 2023, we will have 12 issued U.S. patents, and 8 pending U.S. patent applications, (noting that the issue date for USPN 11,813,193 is November 14, 2023).
+We also have 18 trademarks either fully registered or pending in the U.S. and seven foreign countries.